Yes Minister: International remakes

+In a 2024 interview, Lynn said he and Jay were approached several times about creating an American version of the show, but that they felt that the systems of government were too different.
+In a 2003 interview, he also said that the American sensibility tended to be more family-oriented or inspirational like The West Wing, but did point to Spin City as having a more satirical approach.

 The show has been remade several times internationally, albeit sometimes unofficially.

 The series was remade in Portugal in 1996 as Sim, Sr. Ministro by Portuguese channel TVI.
 The names of characters, locations and institutions were changed to reflect Portuguese reality, but the plot of the episodes follow the originals.
 A total of 26 episodes were produced and screened between 1996 and 1997.

 Not My Department took joint inspiration from Yes Minister and Charles Gordon's The Governor General's Bunny Hop, a contemporary satire of Canadian politics.
 Unlike Yes Minister, Not My Department was set almost entirely among public servants, with the Minister for Regional Incentive Targets only making occasional appearances by video tape—often because he was hoping to evade the latest scandal by taking protracted tours of the regions.
 Not My Department aired on the Canadian Broadcasting Corporation in 1987.

 Ji Mantriji (literally "Yes Minister" in Hindi) is an Indian adaptation of Yes Minister.
 It was telecast on STAR TV's channel STAR Plus with permission from the BBC.
 Ji Mantriji features Farooq Sheikh as Surya Prakash Singh, the Minister of Administrative Affairs and Jayant Kripalani as the department's secretary.
 The plot lines were the same as those of the original, with suitable changes in the Indian context.

 Sayın Bakanım ("Dear Minister" in Turkish) is a Turkish adaptation of Yes Minister that ran in 2004.
 The show featured acclaimed actors Haluk Bilginer, Kenan Isik and Ali Sunal.
 Sayin Bakanim was cancelled after 14 episodes.
-Although there were rumors that the show was cancelled due to a warning from the government, the producer of the show denied this claim.
-Instead, he explained that the show was cancelled due to low ratings.
+Although there were rumours that the show was scrapped because of a warning from the government, the producer of the show denied this.
+Instead, he explained that the reason was low ratings.

 The Australian series The Hollowmen and Utopia were also inspired by Yes Minister.

-The Ukrainian series Servant of the People also known as Sluha Narodu takes some inspiration from the show in its plots and themes.

-The Israeli sitcom Polishook, also modelled on Yes Minister, aired for two series on Channel 2's Keshet Broadcasting.
+The Israeli sitcom Polishuk, also modelled on Yes Minister, aired for three seasons on Channel 2's Keshet Broadcasting.

-A Dutch remake had been made by S&V Fiction for VPRO, lasting 11 episodes, called Ja, Bewindsman (Sorry Minister).
+A Dutch remake had been made by S&V Fiction for VPRO, lasting 11 episodes, called Ja, Bewindsman (Yes Minister).
 In the Dutch version, Sir Humphrey is a woman and Bernard is a Moroccan called Mohammed.